Natural Therapies for Parkinson’s Disease, by Dr. Laurie K. Mischley

 –Emily Kennedy, ROHP, Journal of Orthomolecular Medicine

-Approximately 1.5 million Americans have Parkinson’s disease, and more than 60% of them use nutritional supplements and alternative therapies.
+Approximately 1.5 million Americans have Parkinson’s disease, and more than 60% of them use nutritional supplements and therapies.
 Patients and health care providers alike now have an easy-to-use, reliable, comprehensive resource for commonly used nutritional, naturopathic, and orthomolecular therapies.

 Conventional management of Parkinson’s disease (PD) is limited.
 The pharmaceutical and surgical options that are available have significant side effects and only correct symptoms for a limited period of time.
 Even with the best conventional treatment, the disease progresses and becomes severely disabling.
 No existing conventional therapies halts the progress of the disease; available medicines only treat symptoms temporarily.
 Conventional medicine views the course of the disease as “progressive” and “irreversible.”